 Are you training for a long distance event?
 Perhaps dipping your toe in to bikepacking and touring, or stretching your comfort zone with longer audaxes or ultra distance events?
-This coaching program provides a proven framework, alongside a personalised training plan, to transform you into an ultra radical rider, mentally and physically prepared to cross the finish line of a multiday event.
+The WE GAR FAR program is based on a proven framework to transform you into an ultra radical rider, mentally and physically prepared to cross the finish line of a multiday event.

 If you are looking for an inclusive community, to train for a long distance event without burning yourself out, with a focus on your mental and physical well being, then you are in the right place